 How to Tell if Your Child Has a Speech Delay

 Wondering if your child has a speech delay?
 You aren't alone.
-Parents and caregivers often wonder if their child could be behind in their speech and language development.
-Truth be told, determining whether your toddler or preschooler is just a "late bloomer" or needs professional help isn’t always easy.
+Parents and caregivers often wonder if their child could be behind in their speech development.
+Truth be told, determining whether your toddler or preschooler is a "late talker" or needs professional help isn’t always easy.

-In order to learn more about this, it's vital to understand what's typical - and what's not - when it comes to childhood speech and language development.
-Expressable understands the importance of bringing this knowledge to parents and caregivers.
-That's why this article will cover 5 signs of a potential speech delay.
-Keep reading to see if your child may be showing any of these signs.
+In order to decide on next steps, it's vital to understand what's typical--and what's not--when it comes to childhood speech and language development.
+Expressable understands the importance of sharing this information with parents and caregivers.
+In this article, we explain the 5 key signs of a potential speech delay and what to do if you notice any of them in your child.

 Could your child have a speech delay?